-Each section and associated documents listed below has a different target audience within UTC, i.e. those who support the organization (management team), the business process (operations), or the information system (technical team).
-Collectively the different types of documents represent the University of Tennessee's Information Security Risk Management Framework:
+Each type of document listed below has a different target audience within UTC; specifically, those who support the organization (management team), the business process (operations) and the information systems (technical team).
+Collectively the documents represent the University of Tennessee's Information Security Risk Management Framework.

 - Audit and Accountability